For information on installing a wood or pellet burning fire, please see this page.

 In most cases, talking to your neighbour and asking them to put the fire out until conditions are more suitable (e.g. when the breeze does not blow smoke in your direction) will solve the problem.

-If you have safety concerns for a fire that is burning call the Fire Service on 111.
+If you have safety concerns call Fire and Emergency New Zealand on 111.
 If you have concerns about a fire that are smoke related please phone us on 06-759 6060.
 While it is likely the fire will be out by the time of our visit, discussion with your neighbour will hopefully prevent a re-occurrence of the problem.